“The meeting of two personalities is like the contact of two chemical substances: if there is any reaction, both are transformed.” ― C.G. Jung

 - Responding mindfully rather than reacting automatically

-- Examining familial attachment patterns that affect how we navigate relationships
+- Examining attachment patterns that affect how we navigate relationships

 - Creating shared meaning and rituals

-- Using the above strategies to establish more safety and trust in the relationship
+- Establishing more safety and trust in the relationship